Kasai, Democratic Republic of the Congo: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types C, D and E. Take care to choose the necessary kind.
-Most adapters that you can buy are just plug changers and require your electronics to adjust the voltage themselves.
-If yours can't do that they could burn up.
+A plug adapter that supports outlet types C, D and E. Take care to choose the correct type.
+A lot of adapters available are simply plugs and require your electronics to convert the voltage themselves.
+If your electronics can't do that they could get destroyed.
 This one should be appropriate for most places.

 Airplane phone mount